Behind the Scenes

 📍 5665 Spring Garden Road

-The Public Gardens feel like a pause in the city’s rhythm.
-Victorian pathways, fountains, and old-growth trees create a calm contrast to the surrounding streets.
+The Halifax Public Gardens feel like a pause in the city’s rhythm.
+Victorian pathways curve between fountains, old-growth trees shade quiet benches, and the sound of water softens the city around it.

 Where to Stay: The Lord Nelson Hotel